TurBoss/sam11/README.md

 ### As optional modules the emulator also supports

 1. LP11 Line Printer
    a.
-This requires defining a printable object in platform.h like so:
+This requires defining a print object in platform.h like so:
    `#define LP_PRINTER Serial2`
    b.
 The module still works without this, but simply won't actually print out anywhere